-CJ265 Law Enforcement Related Experience 5 9 lab hr/wk, 3 cr.
+CJ266 Law Enforcement Related Experience 6 9 lab hr/wk.
+3 cr.

-Covers basic investigations through abbreviated formats on domestic violence, stalking, threat assessments, elder and child abuse, arson and explosives, robbery, burglary, sexual assault, identity theft, cybercrime, narcotic investigations and informants, emotionally disturbed persons (EDP) encounters, homicides, scene preservation, the medical examiner (M.E.) role, and sexual asphyxia deaths.
-Provides students on Oregon Physical Abilities Test probation a final attempt to successfully complete course within required Department of Public Safety Standards and Training time limit for certification as a Law Enforcement professional in the state of Oregon.
-Prerequisite: CJ264 with a grade of C or better; or consent of instructor.
-W on fitness, nutrition, and stress management specifically related to law enforcement personnel.
+Introduces additional skills and knowledge on fitness, nutrition, and stress management specifically related to law enforcement personnel.
 Includes practical application of building searches, active shooter(s), and consims; and culminates in patrol week.
 Covers functioning safely and effectively as an integral member of a law enforcement team.
 Offers preparation on entering the job market and becoming more successful in the competitive entry process.
 Students completing the Law Enforcement Related Experience (L.E.R.E.) series of courses will participate in L.E.R.E. graduation ceremony held at Brooks Regional Training Center and Brooks' Annual Recruitment Fair involving law enforcement agency stakeholders.
 Prerequisite: CJ265 with a grade of C or better; or consent of instructor.
-Sp